Alpine-lines/minty/README.md

 Options:
-  -o, --output <deploy-file-path>  Path to write deployment info to (default: "minty-deployment.json") -n, --name <name>                The name of the token contract -d, --description <desc>         A description of the token contract -s, --symbol <symbol>            A short symbol for the tokens in this contract
+  -o, --output <deploy-file-path>  Path to write deployment info to (default: "minty-deployment.json") -c, --contract <contract>        Contract template to deploy.
+Must be either OpenMinty or PreMinty -n, --name <name>                The name of the token contract -d, --description <desc>         A description of the token contract -s, --symbol <symbol>            A short symbol for the tokens in this contract